andyburu/BioMIDI/README.md

 This a project that sends data from various biometrical sensors as MIDI commands.
 The goal is to build a soundscape based on the human body.

 ## TODO
+1. Add support for NMS protcol
+2. Clean up threading
+3. Add more scales to Scalezor
+4. Add support for Kinect
+5. Let motion2MIDI splitt the screen and send multiple CC messages
+6. Experiment with picking notes from cool note progressions
+7. Add somekind of semi random effect changes, so keep the interest for longer periods of time

+## DONE
+1. Let the motion dector take a MIDI input singal from the heart beat to synchronize
-1. Break out the Note-on-a-Scale selector from Motion dector (DONE)
+2. Break out the Note-on-a-Scale selector from Motion dector
-2. Investigate if it's possible to use a global MIDI BPM
-3. Add support for having multiple notes running at the same time (DONE)
+3. Add support for having multiple notes running at the same time
-4. Turn into LV2 plugins
-5. Let the motion dector take a MIDI input singal from the heart beat to synchronize (DONE)